aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 The primary consideration around service quotas for the _Fan-in_ is outlined in the MQTT Communication Patterns section of the [Designing MQTT Topics for AWS IoT Core](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-communication-patterns.html) whitepaper.
 Instead of using the _Fan-in_ pattern over-subscribing multiple devices to a single device topic, use a topic per device and then use the AWS IoT Rules Engine with a wildcard subscription pattern to route to Amazon Kinesis Data Firehose as demonstrated in this implementation.
 In this implementation you should also be aware of the quotas applicable to each service used your implementation.
 Be sure to understand if any of these are a concern for your design and if they are adjustable.
 1. The _AWS IoT Core Message Broker_ has [service quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#message-broker-limits) around number of connect requests per second per account (500 - adjustable), per client (1 - not adjustable) as well as maximum inbound concurrent client connections, publish requests, subscription per connection and more.
 1. _AWS IoT Rules Engine_ has [service quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#rules-limits) that govern rule invocations per second (20,000 - adjustable), max actions per rule (10 - not adjustable) and more.
 1. Review the _Amazon Kinesis Data Firehose_ [service quotas](https://docs.aws.amazon.com/firehose/latest/dev/limits.html).
-Be aware that each delivery stream stores data records for up to 24, the _Lambda_ buffer size is between 1 MiB and 3 MiB, and the buffer interval ranges from 60 seconds to 900 seconds.
+Be aware that each delivery stream stores data records for up to 24 hours, the _Lambda_ buffer size is between 1 MiB and 3 MiB, and the buffer interval ranges from 60 seconds to 900 seconds.
 1. _AWS Lambda_ has [service quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) around concurrent executions (1,000 - adjustable), storage for function and layer size, memory allocation (128 MB to 10,240 MB, in 1-MB increments), timeout (15 minutes - not adjustable), and more.
 1. With _Amazon S3_ while there are no specific concerns with this implementation you can make yourself familiar with the _Amazon S3_ [service quotas](https://docs.aws.amazon.com/general/latest/gr/s3.html) to be aware of limits around bucket policies, replication rules, event notifications, object sizes, and more.